 “We’re going to fight it!
 Who’s with me!”

 Any of us didn’t want to do it, but I guessed that doing nothing was worse.
 That was why next day we came to the building armed with...
 Oh man, this is so embarrassing.
 How should I write it, so you won’t take us for madmen?

 Maybe I start with explanation.
 The fight with ghost was Heejun’s crazy idea, so he searched the Internet to find some tools, or other things that should help us.
 He made a list of using everything, which took all night.
 We didn’t sleep at all and here we were – five zombies versus vengeful ghost with much more experience in haunting than we had in fighting paranormal.
 We were armed with salt, lighter (more precisely: fire), and crucifixes.

 “I have one question,” I said to still excited Heejun.

-I showed him the lighter and continued, “How we use it here without burning this place?”
+I showed him the lighter and continued, “How do we use it here without burning this place?”

 Heejun opened his mouth, surely with a good answer, but he hesitated and closed it troubled.

 “I don’t think this will work either,” Inseong said, pointing to the crucifixes.
 “She isn’t a vampire.”